dotnet/designs/accepted/2021/install-location-per-architecture.md

 by the absolute path of the install location for that architecture.

 Each architecture should be specified no more than once (apphost will use only the first occurrence).
+Installers should write architecture specific lines (with arch prefix) even on systems with only one architecture.
+The un-prefixed first line should only be added to support downlevel apphost.

 This will mean adding more complex parsing logic into the host, but there has to be some addition to support multi-arch on non-Windows platforms.